top of page

 The strategy that will be explicitly taught is:

--Exercise leadership: having students discuss what makes a good leader, identifying how they can be a leader in this project.
-Each class students will have created a formative routine, "how did they help their group succeed each class?"
+-Exercise leadership: Have students discuss what makes a good leader, identifying how they can be a leader in this project.
+For each class students will have created a formative routine, "How did they help their group succeed each class?"

 Communication - Give and receive meaningful feedback